OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 ### [Metricbeat] Cluster Monitoring Metrics

 Metrics overview of the entire cluster.
-This dashboard let you see the state of your cluster globally, which includes:
+This dashboard lets you see the state of your cluster globally, which includes:

-- Number of hosts / nodes.
+- Number of nodes
 - Average CPU usage
-- Average Memory usage
+- Average memory usage
-- Average Disk Usage
+- Average disk usage
-- Inbound / Outbound Metrics
+- Inbound/Outbound networking metrics

 Additionally you can check specific metrics of your nodes by clicking into one of the displayed hosts which will redirect you into the specific [[Metricbeat] Node Monitoring Metrics](#metricbeat-node-monitoring-metrics) of the selected host.